Implant Surgery in Charlotte, NC

 What are the Benefits of Receiving Dental Implant Surgery?

-Dental implants are a great option for a number of reasons.
-First of all, one of the hardest things about losing teeth is the loss in mouth and jaw function you might experience.
-This can be frustrating, and isn't something that can typically be fixed with less invasive dental procedures like dentures.
+Dental implants are a great option for a number of reasons and offer many benefits.
+First of all, one of the hardest things about losing teeth is the loss of mouth and jaw function you might experience.
+This can be frustrating and isn't something that can typically be fixed with less invasive dental procedures like dentures or bridges.
 The great thing about dental implants is that they are inserted into your gums just like the roots of your natural teeth.

 Because of this, they are fixed in place and offer a tooth replacement system that mimics the functionality of your natural teeth.
 Eating and talking feel much more natural with dental implants than they do with other solutions.
 As mentioned above, dental implants also look very natural and blend in with the rest of your teeth.